parkverdict

 Sequoia & Kings Canyon National Parks

-Sequoia and Kings Canyon together form one of the most layered park experiences in the American West.
+Sequoia and Kings Canyon rank among the most layered wilderness destinations in the American West.

-A snowy day on top of Shasta Bally 90ESSENTIAL NPS Matthew Switzer
+A snowy day on top of Shasta Bally 90DOES IT ALL NPS Matthew Switzer

 National Recreation Area · CA